Littleton, Colorado

-Littleton is a home rule municipality city located in Arapahoe, Douglas, and Jefferson counties, Colorado, United States.
+Littleton is a home rule municipality city located in Arapahoe County, Colorado, United States.
 Littleton is the county seat of Arapahoe County and is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The city population was 45,652 at the 2020 United States Census, ranking as the 20th most populous municipality in the State of Colorado.
+The city population was 45,652 at the 2020 United States census, ranking as the 20th most populous municipality in Colorado.

 History

-The city of Littleton's history dates back to the 1859 Pike's Peak Gold Rush, which brought not only gold seekers, but merchants and farmers to the community.
-Richard Sullivan Little was an engineer from New Hampshire who made his way out West to work on irrigation systems.
-Little soon decided to settle in the area at present day Littleton and brought his wife Angeline out from the East in 1862.
-The Littles, along with many neighbors, built the Rough and Ready Flour Mill in 1867, which provided a solid economic base in the community.
+The city of Littleton's history dates back to the 1859 Pike's Peak gold rush, which brought not just gold seekers, but merchants and farmers to the community.
+Richard Sullivan Little was an engineer from New Hampshire who came West to work on irrigation systems.
+Little soon decided to settle in the area at present day Littleton and brought his wife Angeline from the East in 1862.
+The Littles and neighbors built the Rough and Ready Flour Mill in 1867, which provided a solid economic base in the community.
 By 1890, the community had grown to 245 people and the residents voted to incorporate the Town of Littleton.

-Littleton grew significantly throughout the 1950s and 1960s due to its proximity to Martin Marietta facilities, which produced the Titan rocket and other aerospace products.
+Littleton grew significantly throughout the 1950s and 1960s due to its proximity to Denver and to the Martin Marietta facilities, which produced the Titan rocket and other aerospace products.
+Littleton is today fully engulfed in metropolitan Denver.

-Littleton twinned with Bega, Australia in 1961 as one of the earliest sister cities.

 Littleton became widely known in 1999 when the Columbine High School massacre occurred, where two of the school's students, Eric Harris and Dylan Klebold, murdered 12 students and one teacher, injured 23 others and then killed themselves.
 News media wrongly reported that the incident happened in the city, because the school's ZIP code is primarily associated with Littleton.
-The school is actually located in adjacent Columbine, an unincorporated community, which is not a place name accepted by the U.S. Postal Service; by default, locations in ZIP code 80123 use “Littleton” in their mailing addresses.
+The school is located in adjacent Columbine, an unincorporated community, which is not a place name accepted by the U.S. Postal Service; by default, locations in ZIP code 80123 use "Littleton" in their mailing addresses.
 Columbine High School is in the Jefferson County school system and is not one of the Littleton Public Schools.